First Words: Women Poets from Singapore

 Chung Yee Chong (1950–)

 Chung Yee Chong was another promising poet in the 1960s and 70s.
-She exited from the local literary scene after she left Singapore.
-Born in Hong Kong, Chung lived in Indonesia before moving to Singapore where her father took up a teaching post in Nanyang University (now the Nanyang Technological University).
+She exited the local literary scene after she left Singapore.
+Born in Hong Kong, Chung lived in Indonesia before moving to Singapore where her father had taken up a teaching post in Nanyang University (now Nanyang Technological University).
 She developed her love for poetry writing during her preuniversity days at Serangoon Secondary School under the guidance of Arthur Yap who was her English teacher.
 In an interview, Chung recalled that she was seized by the writing bug, finishing one poem a day and publishing her first poem in a school magazine.
 She continued writing when she entered university and her works have appeared in Focus and anthologies such as The Flowering Tree and The Second Tongue.

 The majority of her works (23 poems altogether) was published in Five Takes (1974), which features the poems of five poets.
 She was the only woman among the five which included Sng Boh Khim, Arthur Yap, Yeo Bock Cheng and Robert Yeo.
 After graduating with Honours in English in 1973, Chung worked as a copywriter at various advertising agencies before settling in the United Kingdom where she gained success as a painter.
 Chung continues to live and work in the United Kingdom as an artist.
 Though she has not released any poem since, she did publish a novel set in communist China titled The Bitter Sea in 2012.

 Chung’s poems delve into a range of subjects, though man-woman relationships and the passage of time are recurrent themes.
 The poem titled “10 a.m. – a wife’s report” offers us a glimpse of the latent talent present in her creative writings.

 and took with you

 except this sense that